Japan–Philippines relations: After 1986

 In 2017, civilian groups in the Philippines and other countries joined forces to push for the inscription of Voices of the ”Comfort Women” in the UNESCO Memory of the World Programme.
 The inscription, however, was blocked by Japan.
 On the same year, a blindfolded Filipina comfort women statue was erected in Manila, the capital of the Philippines, by surviving Filipino comfort women and their supporters.
-By April 2018, the comfort woman statue was removed from the capital after Duterte met with Japanese diplomats.
+By April 2018, Duterte said the statue was part of free expression; however, the comfort woman statue was removed from the capital after Japan complained about it.
 The statue was scheduled to be reinstalled at front of Baclaran Church, but was allegedly stolen.

+On 10 February 2023, new Prime Minister Fumio Kishida oversaw the signing of several defense pacts and investment deals between the two countries with new President Bongbong Marcos; Marcos also announced he was considering opening tripartite defense talks with the United States and Japan.
+The Philippines and Japan achieved an unprecedented high in defense ties in July 2024, by signing a landmark military pact, the Reciprocal Access Agreement (RAA), allowing mutual deployment of military troops in their countries amid rising tensions with China.
+Enrique Manalo highlighted the enhanced partnership, while both nations expressed concern over China's actions in the South China Sea.
+The agreement, pending parliamentary ratification, aimed to ease military cooperation and disaster response.

+On 16 December 2024, the RAA was signed officially and unanimously ratified by the Philippine Senate (Resolution No. 1248).
+The pact will officially take effect on 11 September 2025, exactly 30 days after Foreign Affairs Secretary Theresa Lazaro and the Japanese Ambassador to The Philippines Endo Kazuya exchanged diplomatic notes at the Department of Foreign Affairs in Manila.

+On 6 July 2025, The Yomiuri Shimbun reported that the Japanese Navy will export six used Abukuma-class destroyer escorts to the Armed Forces of the Philippines to strengthen the Philippine Navy due to territorial disputes in the South China Sea.

 Japanese Official Development Assistance (ODA) to the Philippines

 Japan has been the Philippines' biggest source of bilateral Official Development Assistance since 2001, with its ODA loans to the Philippines accounting for 72 percent of the Philippines’ total bilateral loan portfolio as of 2021.

 Japan disburses Official Development Assistance to the Philippines through the Japan International Cooperation Agency (JICA) when the ODA is in the form of projects, and directly through the Embassy of Japan to the Philippines in the case of non-project grant aid.